-- 64 million Americans live in multi-generational family households, more than double the number who lived in such households in 1980.
+- 66.7 million Americans live in multi-generational family households, more than double the number who lived in such households in 1980.
 This figure is higher among communities of color.
-People of color are more likely than white people to live in multi-generational households-29% of Asians, 27% of Latinxs, and 26% Black people in the U.S. live in a multi-generational household.20 - In 2014, 85 million people were living in extended families-up from 58 million in 2001.21 Extended families, defined as those departing from the "nuclear family" model of married parents and their minor children, are disproportionately people of color.22 - Over one third (35%) of children in the U.S. have lived in an extended family household.23 Compared to white children, Black children are more than two times as likely and Latinx children are more than 1.5 times as likely to have lived with extended family.24
+People of color are more likely than white people to live in multi-generational households-45% of Latinxs and 33% of Black people in the U.S. live in a multi-generational household. - In 2014, 85 million people were living in extended families-up from 58 million in 2001.
+Extended families, defined as those departing from the "nuclear family" model of married parents and their minor children, are disproportionately people of color.

+• Over one third (35%) of children in the U.S. have lived in an extended family household.
+Compared to white children, Black children are more than two times as likely and Latinx children are more than 1.5 times as likely to have lived with extended family.